-When the random draw from a seeding pot leads to more sides from the same nation then is permitted within a pool, a swap will need to be made.
+When the random draw from a seeding pot leads to more than one (1) side from the same nation within a pool, a swap will need to be made.
 The side drawn that would break this rule should be moved to the next available slot within the same row (i.e., if they were to be allocated to position three (3) then they would be advanced to position four (4)).